Why NSW for scandium

 Scandium-aluminium alloys are lightweight, strong, corrosion and heat resistant, malleable, good conductors of electricity and heat and require as little as 0.5% scandium.
 They are used in aircraft, spacecraft, sporting goods, ceramics, electronics, lasers, radioisotopes, and medical applications.

-Scandium is abundant in Earth’s crust but deposits that are economic to extract are very rare.
+Scandium is abundant in Earth’s crust but deposits with scandium in economic quantities that are viable for extraction are very rare.
 Australian scandium mineralisation is typically found in nickel-cobalt deposits and sometimes associated with rare earth elements.

-Australia has an EDR of nearly 37,000 tonnes of scandium, with 74% in NSW (Source: OzMin database, Geoscience Australia).
-NSW has deposits that could produce scandium as a primary product or co-product and could lead to the development of new and larger scandium markets.
+NSW has 56,000 tonnes of scandium (NSW Resources database), including deposits that could produce scandium as a primary product or co-product and could lead to the development of new and larger scandium markets.

-Total world scandium production was less than 40 tonnes in 2022 (Source: USGS), in the form of scandium oxide, and historically it was produced exclusively as a by-product of other mineral production.
-This small volume and lack of reliable and secure long-term supply has meant scandium oxide is generally traded between companies rather than in the market.
+Total world scandium consumption was 30 to 40 tonnes in 2024 (Source: USGS) and in the form of scandium oxide.
+Historically scandium was produced exclusively as a by-product of other mineral production, however, small volumes and lack of reliable and secure long-term supply has meant scandium oxide is generally traded between companies rather than on the market.

 NSW resource